Nahzilian/snake-game/README.md

 - Food generation - ✅
 - Adjust the movement of the snake
-    - Snake should not be able to go the other direction
+    - Snake should not be able to go the other direction ✅
-    - However, they should be allowed to go other directions
 - Resolve the tail growing problem
     - Pressing reverse key triggers losing condition for some reason
 - Out of bound problem

 ### Feature

-- Menu component
+- Menu component ✅